JerryA01/SocialMediaApplicationFrontEnd/README.md

 I did this in Javascript with the help of using the NodeJs framework and libraries from the NodeJS framework like express, Joi for validation and SQLite for database management.

-I also used the VUE framework for my front end and used the bootstrap style framework for the UX - User Experience.
+I used the VUE framework for my front end and used the bootstrap style framework for the UX - User Experience.

 This was programmed to a predefined specification which is here https://app.swaggerhub.com/apis/MMU-SE/Chirrup/1.0.0/#/